-Pray to open the doors of evangelism as Paul requested (Col 4:2–6).
-The simplest approach is the biblical approach.
+God blesses everyone in Christ with every spiritual blessing (Eph 1:3–14).
 People have problems, and those problems and failed solutions attest humanity’s broken state without Christ.
-We were dead in our trespasses and sins without Christ (Eph 2:1).
+All were dead in trespasses and sins without Christ (Eph 2:1).
 Christians must increase awareness of Christ as the solution to the brokenness of one another and of our friends, family, coworkers, and neighbors.
 Become aware of what friends express to us as broken — their lives, marriages, purpose, and hope.
 Christians proclaim change and transformation through Christ — repentance for a new life (Luke 24:46–48; Acts 2:38; Rom 6:4–5).

-Here are some points to consider open doors for evangelism:
+Here are some points to sharing one’s faith:

 - Be an example, a shining light (Matt 5:16).
 Pray with unbelievers in their distress (Acts 27).
 Love your enemies.
 Do good, bless, & pray for them (Luke 6:27–28).

 - Talk about your faith has helped and change your life in specific ways (Acts 22; 26).
-Ask others about their beliefs.
-Tell others how you became a Christian.
+Ask others about their beliefs to open doors to tell others how you became a Christian.
 First learn to talk to other Christians; second talk to weak Christians; and third speak to unbelievers.

 - Seek ways to spread the Truth.
 Share how your life has changed is the easiest, most practical, and biblical.
-Participate in community forums & actions (Acts 2–4; 13; 17).
+Participate in community forums (Acts 2–4; 13; 17).
 Post the Truth in public places & the internet.
 Give away tracts & other writings.
-Plant and water, but remember that God gives the increase (1 Cor 3:6–8).
+Plant and water and God gives the increase (1 Cor 3:6–8).

 Preach the Gospel — Jesus’s Resurrection

-Remember essential teachings and scriptures that we need to use to teach others.
 Evangelism is not merely teaching baptism and the church.
 The church began because the apostles taught and defended the Gospel that is the death, burial, and resurrection of Christ (Acts 2:14–36; 1 Cor 15:1–11).
-Proclaim the Gospel.
-The resurrection of Jesus is the easiest point to start of thoroughly present the Gospel in the most convincing and biblical approach.
-The one evangelizing is less likely to get off course when teaching the blessings of Jesus’ resurrection.
+Christ’s disciples proclaim the gospel.
+The resurrection of Jesus is the easiest point to start of thoroughly present the gospel in the most convincing and biblical approach.
+The one evangelizing is less likely to get off course when teaching the blessings of Jesus’s resurrection.

 The resurrection of Jesus establishes the purpose of His death, His sacrifice, deity, authority, sinless life, infallibility, and His words in a very natural way.
 Prophecies of the Messiah include His resurrection (Ps 16; 22; Isa 53).
-The experiences of various eyewitnesses seeing Jesus’s resurrection that changed them are proof of the faith (Acts 2; 13; 1 Cor 15:5–19).
-Jesus’s resurrection is essential to the Gospel as Christians teach the confession of faith, baptism, a new faithful life, eternal life, and the church (Rom 6:3–6; 8:23–24; 10:9–10; 1 Cor 13:20–23).
+The empty tomb and the experiences of various eyewitnesses seeing Jesus’s resurrection that changed them are infallible proofs of the faith (Acts 2; 13; 1 Cor 15:5–19).
+Jesus’s resurrection is essential to the gospel as Christians teach the confession of faith, baptism, a new faithful life, eternal life, and the church (Rom 6:3–6; 8:23–24; 10:9–10; 1 Cor 13:20–23).